Letting go is hard. lt’s not for the faint of heart.

 I slipped them on the other day.
 Truth be told, I never wear them.
 But this day, they popped out of my shoe basket wanting a spin around the block.

-Good God !!! they hurt like heck.
+Good God!!!
+They hurt like heck.
 The soles, flat as a pancakes.
 Too narrow.
 No breathability.
 How far away from home am I?
 This is torture.

 It might be time to let them go.